arunacharya528/movie-app-inertia/README.md

     ```

 1. Run command `php artisan key:generate` which generates unique key
-1. Run command `php artisan run server` to run the application.
+1. Run command `php artisan serve` to run the application.
 A local link will be generated.
 Paste the link as

     ```
     APP_URL=<given link>